natecox/pyshipstation/README.md

     )

 ## Get existing ShipStation Orders
-You can get existing orders from ShipStation with parameter filtering.
+You can get existing orders from ShipStation with parameter filtering, and do what you wish with the Response object returned.

-    ss.fetch_orders()
+    response = ss.fetch_orders()

 The allowed filter list is: